openplanetary/op-data-cafe/README.md

 [Submit a topic or activity](https://github.com/openplanetary/op-data-cafe/issues/new). (add the label corresponding to the conference/event you want to submit the topic/activity for, e.g.: `EPSC2018`, `AGU2018`)

+You can also get in touch also via [twitter](https://twitter.com/openplanetary?) or send suggestions and request to the coordinator: for the upcoming conference in September `EPSC2018` it is [Mario D'Amore](mailto:kidpixo@gmail.com)

 ## Get in touch